sporniket/sporny-wrecking-ball/zz_seed_2022/README.md

 * **TO BE DONE**
 * `_main.s` : the source file that will tie the whole thing.
 Normally, one will NOT need to change anything there.
+* `0_heapmp.s` : the structure of the heap, that will define the required size.
 * `app.s` : you start to write your new program there.
 Some parts MUST be kept so that `_main.s` can work out things.
 * `Makefile` : the makefile to build the binary.
 Some parts MUST be kept so that it works.
 It is expected that a `dependencies.local.mk` will be generated do list the involved files as _sources_, _includes_ and _assets_.
 * `assets` : a folder to put all the data to embed into the binary or to accompany the binary.